12 ways to make your Figma components more delightful to use

 First, you've got duplicates of the same component floating around.
 Second, designers have written off the component in the library and are unlikely to reach for it a second time (especially if they've built their own, better version).
 But there's a silver lining!
 If folks are detaching, modifying, and re-componentizing, that means they've discovered a way to de-bug and fix up the original component.
 It's quite likely the modifications they made can be applied to the original component.
 This is an opportunity to collaborate and restore trust.
 Jump on it.
 But to avoid this problem in the first place, make sure your components have these qualities:

-<h3 id="quality-7">Quality 7: Text and color overrides are not lost on common swaps (like an icon for an icon, or text between two variants).</h3>
+<h3 id="quality-7">Quality 7: Overrides are not lost on common swaps (like an icon for an icon, or text between two variants).</h3>

 One core reasons I used to believe ⍚ base components to be worth the additional file memory they require is that they could play a big part in safeguarding overrides.
 Designers go to great lengths to plug realistic content and data into their mockups and prototypes.
 It's a shame when all that hard work is lost during a predictable swap or variant change.
 When overrides aren't preserved on swaps, it feels like a bug or an error.
 Lost overrides erode designers' trust in that component.
 To create a reliable component, we need to design them so overrides are protected.
 Now, I mentioned ⍚ base components being one way to protect overrides, but I'd discourage folks from using them to architect the components for a library.
 Luckily, there's other ways to protect overrides, and it's a throwback to quality #1!

 First you need to understand the mechanics behind overrides and swapping: Figma decides whether or not to preserve overrides during a swap based on the layer architecture and layer names of the instance you're swapping out, and the instance you're swapping in (this also applies to changing between variants).
 In the case of variants, Figma also checks whether or not "layer properties you've overridden originally match between variants."
 To be honest, that documentation confuses me.
 I had to post in the forum for help understanding what the deal is with variant selections) (still waiting for a reply).
 So we know layer architecture needs to be tight in order to achieve sound functional integrity.
 This is yet another reason to make your components usable too!
-Remember, usable components have thoughtfully named layers, and "text layers are designed to facilitate easy, accurate overrides."
+Remember, usable components have thoughtfully named layers, and text layers are designed to facilitate easy, accurate overrides.

 <h3 id="quality-8">Quality 8: The component has built in guardrails that ensure its intended visual design and interactive behavior are respected, even in extreme cases.</h3>

 Purposeful friction should be introduced to components that makes it difficult to squash and stretch it into ridiculous, unusable dimensions.
-If a button component is meant to maintain a 40px height at all times, the auto layout settings should be configured in a way that when someone vertically stretches the component, it will remain 40px tall.
+If a button component is meant to maintain a 40px height at all times, the auto layout settings should be configured in such a way that if someone vertically stretches the component, it will remain 40px tall.

 Purposeful friction can also be leveraged to bias toward certain content overrides.